cyberbotics/webots-doc/guide/road.md

 B-Spline can be used in order to interpolate the path of the road and an optional border can be enable.
 The boundingObject of each border and the road itself can be independently enable or disable.
 Sponsored by the CTI project RO2IVSim (http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles)

-> **Note**: The PROTO file of this object is located at 'projects/objects/road/protos/Road.proto'.

 ### Field Summary